sympiler/sympiler.github.io/sympiler_docs/docs/prune.md

 ## Inspector

-The VI-Prune inspector, the dependency graph of loop is traversed using depth first search (DFS) to determine the new pruned iteration space, i.e. `pruneSet` and `pruneSetSize`.
+In the VI-Prune inspector, the dependency graph of the loop is traversed using depth-first search (DFS) to determine the new pruned iteration space, i.e. `pruneSet` and `pruneSetSize`.
 The dependence graph computation can be either done with code analysis or using domain information.
 Sympiler uses domain information, such as knowing the